TrainWeb.org Facebook Page

 Map: Ba 41 A 7, Ho 13 B 13 Topographic Maps

 The dashed red line represents River Road before the floods of Tropical Storm Agnes washed it away in 1972.
 The road has not been rebuilt.
-The gray line is a hiking path from South Hilltop Road (where the power lines cross overhead) to the rocks above Ilchester Tunnel, down to Bloede Dam.
+The gray line is a hiking path from South Hilltop Road (where the power lines cross overhead) to the rocks above Ilchester Tunnel, down to the site of Bloede Dam.

 Ilchester Tunnel